-There are instances that one party breaches from the conditions that are being agreed upon in the formal document.
+There are instances that one party breaches from the conditions that are being agreed upon in the simple agreement.
 And being not able to comply with the conditions is a ground for termination.
 Make sure to let both parties know about this with a clear understanding and let them agree to meet on the same ground.

 Before printing the document, make sure everything is correct.
 Proofreading your commercial sales or business agreement doesn't only correct misspelled words but sees to it that your statements must be relevant to your content.
 After you make sure everything has no error and all are correct, print your document and let the parties affix their signatures.